zh0925-swjtu/mahpl-private-dataset-subset/README.md

 # MAHPL aligned 2D-3D pavement dataset

-This repository releases 500 aligned pavement samples from the private dataset used to evaluate Morphology-Aware Hierarchical Prototype Learning (MAHPL).
+This repository provides 500 aligned 2D–3D pavement samples from the private dataset used in “Rethinking Pavement Distress Segmentation With Morphological Prior Constraints”.
+The paper proposes the Morphology-Aware Hierarchical Prototype Learning (MAHPL) framework, which organizes pavement distress categories into a morphology-oriented two-level hierarchy and jointly learns coarse morphology-level and fine-grained semantic-level prototypes.

 ## Contents